 The NEW Common Additives Cheat Sheet is designed to help you identify additives that are expressly off-limits for the Whole30 program, and learn more about the purpose of other acceptable additives in your food.
 Note, however, that “acceptable” doesn’t mean we enthusiastically endorse the inclusion of these additives in your food.

-To make the Whole30 both maximally effective and easy to follow, we’ve narrowed down our list of “off-limits” additives to three especially nasty substances: MSG, carrageenan, and added sulfites.
-(You can read more about why we excluded these three in particular in our new book, The Whole30.)
+To make the Whole30 both maximally effective and easy to follow, we’ve narrowed down our list of “off-limits” additives to two especially nasty substances: carrageenan and added sulfites.
+(You can read more about why we excluded these two in particular in our new book, The Whole30.)
 There are other additives (like guar gum or citric acid) that are generally safe for most, but may affect very sensitive individuals.
 Still other additives sound scary (like ascorbic acid), but are actually totally benign… that’s just the science-y name for vitamin C.

 Bottom line: we always encourage you to search for additive-free foods, and educate yourself about the purpose of additives in your foods.
 Our guide explains some of the most commonly seen additives in Whole30 foods, so print it and take it to the store with you to help you select Whole30-compatible canned goods, broths, or almond milk with ease.

 Note: Many truly nasty additives (like artificial colors) aren’t on our list, because following the Whole30 rules means you have a near-zero chance of ever encountering them.
 But if you ever find yourself stuck in the store wondering what that complicated-sounding ingredient actually does, Google!
 Wikipedia is a good source of basic information for nearly all food additives world-wide.

 Third: Can’t Find It?
 Make it Yourself!

 Finally, if you’re having a really hard time finding a compatible salad dressing, canned tuna, or deli meat in your local grocery store, ask yourself, “Can I make my own alternative?”
 Chances are with a little planning and preparation, you can work around any pre-packaged food with a Whole30-friendly recipe.

 The Whole30 features more than 100 recipes for Whole30 staples like: